containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.resources.NodePriority"></a>

 ### NodePriority
-Represents the priority of a node
+Represents the priority of a node.

 | Field | Type | Label | Description |